-We are committed to all children experiencing rich and varied extra-curricular opportunities and put an emphasis upon the mental health and wellbeing of all our children but especially those who are vulnerable.
-Therefore we fully utilise pupil premium funding to remove these barriers so that all our children at St Laurence's school receive the quality education they deserve.
+We are committed to all children experiencing rich and varied extra-curricular opportunities (see Ofsted/NACE reports 2024) and place an emphasis upon the mental health and wellbeing of all our children but especially those who are vulnerable.
+Therefore, we fully utilise pupil premium funding to remove these barriers so that all our children at St Laurence's school receive the quality education they deserve (see Ofsted/NACE reports 2024).